 Academic personnel has a certain teaching load depending on employment status and contractual regulations.

-This site gives a general overview of courses requiring tutors and provides a platform to assign them to the respective lecturers.
+This site gives a general overview of courses requiring tutors and provides a platform to register and lateron assign them to the respective lecturers.

-- For each course you find information on the typical level of students attending the course (BSc, MSc, PhD), during which term a particular course is offered (winter or summer term), whether a course is offered in the winter or the summer term, the work load as SWS (hours per term per week) or Deputate (2 SWS = 1 Deputat), the tasks of the tutors, the number of tutors usually required, and the language of the course.
+- For each course you find information on the typical level of students attending the course (BSc, MSc, PhD), during which term a particular course is offered (winter or summer term), the work load as SWS (hours per term per week) or Deputate (2 SWS = 1 Deputat), the tasks of a tutor, the number of tutors usually required, and the language of the course.

 - The contents of the different courses are listed in the respective manuals for the Bachelor and Master curricula of the Department of Physics and Astronomy (see DOWNLOAD for BSc-Modulhandbook and DOWNLOAD for MSc-Handbook).
-In few cases, further information is directly linked to our summary of tutor-relevant courses or will soon be added.
+In few cases, further information is directly linked to our summary of tutor-relevant courses.

-Depending on your individual teaching duties you should select courses requiring the respective number of SWS or "Deputate" and proceed to the Tutorial Registration Form.
+Depending on your individual teaching duties you should select courses requiring the respective number of SWS or Deputate and proceed to the Tutorial Enrolment Form.

 After your registration, we will process your data and return feedback if your registration was successful.
 For various reasons this is an iterative process, but the following guidelines are applied:

 - Tutorials for PEP courses as well as Physics A/B have highest priority.
-Senior scientists should preferentially register for such courses, but PhD-students are also welcome
+Senior scientists should preferentially register for such courses, but PhD-students are also very welcome.

 - Those of you who have registered first will generally have the best chances to be assigned as tutors to the courses of their first choice.